sdownin/prcrawler/README.md

 ## Getting Started

-Place CSV files listing groups of firms to crawl in the `./data/` directory.
+Place CSV files listing firms to crawl in the `./data/` directory.

-Each data file format should be as follows:
+Each data file should be formatted as follows:

 industry | firm | pdf | start_url
 --- | --- | --- | ---